Ella Fontanals-Cisneros: The Cisneros Fontanals Art Foundation (CIFO)

 Since the 70s she has been involved with the arts; at a very young age she opened an art gallery named “Sans Souci” in Caracas, Venezuela, encouraging her to follow her passion of collecting art.
 Latin American art was her first encounter with collecting, later developing her interest for international contemporary art.

 In 2002, she and her family founded The Cisneros Fontanals Art Foundation (CIFO); a non-profit organization dedicated to supporting contemporary Latin American artists.
 The foundation provides a platform for presenting the work of groundbreaking artists whose investigations address relevant social, cultural, and political issues.

 CIFO's mission is to support and advance cultural understanding and educational exchange through three primary initiatives: the Grants & Commissions Program, which supports the production of new works by emerging, mid-career and established Latin American artists; the CIFO Collection, and other related art and cultural projects in the U.S. and internationally.
 In 2011, CIFO expanded to Europe to increase its mission of promoting Latin American Art.

 Since its foundation, CIFO has organized exhibitions of works drawn from the CIFO collection and the Ella Fontanals-Cisneros Collection, which have been shown at institutions across the U.S. and abroad.

 During the past five years, Ella Fontanals-Cisneros has been actively working and collaborating with art programs in Cuba with institutions such as the Museum of Fine Arts in Havana, the Lam Institute, and also the promotion of Cuban artists.

 Ella Fontanals-Cisneros has loaned selections from her substantial and eclectic collection of Latin American art to the Metropolitan Museum of Art (MET), NY; The Whitney Museum of American Art, NY; The Museum of Fine Art of Houston (MFAH), Texas; The Museum of Latin American Art (MOLAA), Long Beach, California; El Museo Nacional Centro de Arte Reina Sofía (MNCARS), Madrid; Haus der Kunst, Munich, Germany; among others.

 The Ella Fontanals Cisneros Collection

-What started as the acquisition of artwork for personal enjoyment matured into an ambitious life-project.
+What started as the acquisition of artwork for personal enjoyment matured into a life-long project.
 As the Ella Fontanals-Cisneros Collection has grown and developed, its scope has broadened.

 There are four main areas of interest that have been systematically increasing in recent years: Geometric Abstraction from Latin America; Contemporary International and Latin American Art; Contemporary Video; Modern and Contemporary Photography.

 Today, The Ella Fontanals Cisneros Collection has more than 2,500 artworks from artists such as: Marina Abramović, Lygia Clark, Los Carpinteros, Ai WeiWei, Carmen Herrera, León Ferrari, Gego, Damien Hirst, Jenny Holzer, Donald Judd, Anish Kapoor, Barbara Kruger, Julio Le Parc, Sol Lewitt, Jesús Rafael Soto, Alejandro Otero, Ana Mendieta, Helio Oiticica, Fischli & Weiss, Bill Viola, among others.